 Outstanding balance owed: unpaid balance either gets sent to a collection agency or reported to a major credit bureau

-What Determines Whether a Deposit is Necessary?
+What Determines If a Deposit is Necessary?

 Nearly all REPs perform a soft credit check during enrollment to assess whether customers will pay their bills on time.
 REPs use the info below to determine if a consumer needs to pay an electricity deposit.
 To clarify, soft credit checks require:

 How Much is the Average Deposit in Texas?